vPeteWalker/midway/aos_upgrade/aos_upgrade.rst

 #.
 Demonstrate the result of either the **BASIC** or **RECOMMENDED** scenarios.

 Congratulations!
-You’ve upgraded AOS, to upgrade additional components, including AHV, Calm, and others, see :ref:`lcm`
+You’ve upgraded AOS.
+To upgrade additional components, including AHV, Calm, and others, see :ref:`lcm`